 This is a wonderful little book by the CEO of Semco, a corporation in Brazil.
-His father started the company and in 1980s passed it along to his rather young son who built a new kind of corporation using “open management” and advocating a “natural” and “democratic” workplace for “industrial citizens.”
+His father started the company and in the 1980s passed it along to his rather young son.
+Semler built a new kind of corporation using “open management” and advocating a “natural” and “democratic” workplace for “industrial citizens.”

 Maverick is filled with such stories in which the workers are empowered and once empowered increased production by developing better processes and increased sales and profits by designing better products.
 All are inspiring and useful in making arguments for changing your workplace.
-This book was an all time best seller in Brazil when it was published there in 1988 as Turning the Tables.
+This book was an all-time best-seller in Brazil when it was published there in 1988 as Turning the Tables.
 Semler was then 34.
 This is not a book about business; it is a book about work.